MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/system-requirements-for-sharepoint-subscription-edition.md

 ## Test Environments without an Internet Connection

 The SharePoint prerequisite installer requires an active Internet connection to download and install the prerequisites.
-In scenarios where there is no access to the Internet, you can download the prerequisites and then install them from a network share.
+In scenarios, where there is no access to the Internet, you can download the prerequisites and then install them from a network share.
 For more information, see [Hardware and software requirements for SharePoint Server 2019](hardware-and-software-requirements-2019.md).

-## Minimum Requirements for Client Computers
+## Minimum Requirements for client Computers

-A supported browser.For more information, see [System requirements for Microsoft 365 and office:Browsers](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-uyetipy).
+A supported browser.
+For more information, see [System requirements for Microsoft 365 and office:Browsers](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-uyetipy).